tomkelly111/Snap-Call-Coaching/TESTING.md

 # Device Testing
 The site was tested and was confirmed to display correctly and be responsive on the following devices:
 - Desktop Computer
-- iPhone 14 Pro Max - during testing on this device it was discovered that the "My Account" drop-down menu was hidden behind the fotter in the collapsed navbar view.
+- iPhone 14 Pro Max - during testing on this device it was discovered that the "My Account" drop-down menu was hidden behind the footer in the collapsed navbar view.
 This was fixed.
 - Galaxy S8
 - IPAD Pro

-# Automated Testing
+# Unit Testing
-Due to time constraints limited automated testing has been carried out.
+Due to time constraints limited unit testing has been carried out.
 This was done using Django's built in unit testing framework.
 After testing was complete I ran a coverage test and the results were as follows:
 ![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/42cb3983-9729-49aa-a55e-9fc0b7abf72d)

 The tests carried out were as follows: